RedHat-Israel/ROSE/README.md

 Open a browser at http://\<server-address\>:8880 to view and control the game.

+### Running the server in Docker

+Build the Docker image:

+    docker build -t rose:server .

+Run the Docker image on port 8880:

+    docker run -it --rm -p 8880 rose:server

+Open a browser at http://\<server-address\>:8880 to view and control the game.

 ## Running a driver

 In a new window, open your virtual environment: